-Yes you’re cute and fun-sized but being a short girl comes with its own set of problems.
-Especially when when it comes to wearing Indian wear, particularly a saree.
+Yes, you’re cute and fun-sized but being a short girl comes with its own set of problems.
+Especially when it comes to wearing Indian wear, particularly a saree.
 But a few clever styling tricks and tips can solve this problem.
 Don’t believe us?
 Here are 15 genius saree wearing styles for the short girl.

 Broad borders automatically reduce the visual length of the sari, making you look shorter than you are.
 Try a saree that has a simpler border, preferably a thin one.
 A thin border will help elongate your height.
 There are also sarees for short ladies that you could give a try too!

 While you may or may not be a girl who likes heels, wearing a sari without heels is somewhat incomplete.
 But it is extremely important to pick the right pair of heels for this.
 You may love wedges but if you’re wearing a light printed chiffon sari, then this choice might not be the best.
 Choose sleek heels over chunky ones.
 If you’re not comfy wearing stilettos, wear block heels that aren’t too thick to help you appear tall and slender.
 Also, stay away from super high heels, as that can draw attention to your shoes and away from your sari.
 So you see, heels are super important when it comes to how to wear saree for short height!

 Picking the right fabric is extremely important and essential in looking the way you want.
 A lighter fabric will make you look taller as it will wrap around your waist right.
 A thick fabric will not sit as well and can make you look a little shorter and ever broader.
 So when it comes to shopping sarees for short ladies, you know what not to get!